ShahzadRasool/EECBVR/README.md

 Scene name includes information about the intervention cues e.g. `OfficeEnvironmentVisualAidsLessDense` indicates that this scene has visual posters as intervention cues and their density across the environment is low, `OfficeEnvironmentAudioAidsMore` indicates that this scene utilizes periodic audio annoucements as intervention cues with high frequency of repetition.
 The scenes are:
 ### Scripts:
 The Unity C# scripts designed for an immersive Virtual Reality (VR) experience.
+All the scripts mentioned below are present here: [scripts](https://github.com/ShahzadRasool/EECBVR/tree/main/Assets/EnvProject/Scripts).
 Each script plays a crucial role in creating an interactive and engaging VR environment:
 #### Announcement.cs
 Handles audio announcements in the VR environment, playing them in a loop with a specified delay and duration.
 The script ensures announcements are periodically repeated to guide or inform the player.
 #### BookHolderSceneCasual.cs